-Irrigators have notified the Authority that they have made a formal submission to the Minister for Energy and Water Utilities seeking a solution to the challenges associated with Neil Turner Weir.
-SunWater have informed the Authority that they are endeavouring to work collaboratively with DERM to explore options for a potential resolution to irrigators' concerns.
+As outlined in the Draft Report, irrigators notified the Authority that they have made formal submissions to the Minister for Energy and Water Utilities seeking a solution to the challenges associated with Neil Turner Weir.
+As also outlined in the Draft Report, SunWater informed the Authority that it is endeavouring to work collaboratively with DERM to explore options for a potential resolution to irrigators' concerns.